 COME PREPARED & LOOK OUT FOR EACH OTHER

-Here are three easy ways to look out for yourself and those around you:
+Here are four easy ways to look out for yourself and those around you:

-- Use the buddy system – the Main Information Tent at Congress and Columbus is the designated meeting point for lost or separated people.
+Use the buddy system – the Main Guest Services Tent at Ida B Wells and Columbus is the designated meeting point for lost or separated people.
 If one of your friends is in trouble, please alert festival staff – they will assist you, no questions asked.

 Here are some helpful tips on how to prepare for the fest:

-- Protect yourself from the sun – take breaks and find shade.
+Protect yourself from the sun – take breaks and find shade.
 Sunscreen lotion, hats, and sunglasses are key.
 Forget your sunscreen?
 Head to a Lolla Bodega to purchase some.
-You can also catch some shade on our cooling buses by the Medical Tents on Balbo and Jackson, or enjoy the breeze from one of our cooling stations scattered around the park.
+You can also catch some shade on our cooling buses by the Medical Tents on Balbo and Jackson.

-- Bring hearing protection – we get loud (PRO-TIP: If you forget your ear plugs, stop by an info tent to grab a pair).
+Bring hearing protection – we get loud (PRO-TIP: If you forget your ear plugs, stop by Guest Services to grab a pair).